vorth/vzome-sharing/_posts/2023-01-26-g00-V-wide-angle-adapters-22-34-15.md

 The adapter itself acts like two G00 struts and attached Zome balls.
 Adding a G0 strut (as depicted) on each arm of the V shape yields effectively two G1 struts sharing a single hole.
-This is the wider angle of two possible angles for such a configuration.
+This is the narrower angle of two possible angles for such a configuration.